christianThardy/christianThardy.github.io/tom-interpretability.md

 Meanwhile, the duplicate token heads have smaller but non-negligible contributions, acting more as a supporting context provider, likely reflecting that they already did their job earlier in the sequence (e.g., building parallel states/bridging temporal transitions).

-The circuit also shows a high degree of modularity: heads are highly specialized, with relevant computations neatly contained within each component.
-This limits interdependence with other network parts outside the defined circuit, showing a clean and compartmentalized structure.
+The circuit also shows a high degree of modularity: heads are highly specialized, neatly contained within each component.
+This limits interdependence with other network parts outside the defined circuit, showing a compartmentalized structure.

 <br>